adelmofilho/UdacitySentimentAnalysis/README.md

 - User experience was improved by the use of the raw model response instead of binary response, which allows a continuous interpreation of results meaning.

-- Modelling and data preparation were improved by:
+- Modelling and data preparation methodologies were improved by:

     - Addition of a validation set to prevent overfitting;
     - Implementation of hyperparameter tunning jobs to search for the best model hyperparameters;